 DIY furniture cleaning

-For small furniture messes, cleaning upholstery yourself is a safe and easy option that may save you money and preserve your furniture.
+For small furniture messes, DIY cleaning upholstery can save you money and preserve your furniture.
 Learn what the upholstery tags on your furniture mean before you DIY (look under cushions or check manufacturer’s website):

 Follow these furniture cleaning tips:

 Test cleaning products for colorfastness and shrinkage in an area you can’t see before spot-cleaning upholstery and furniture.
 Here’s how to make your own non-toxic, environmentally-safe water-based cleaner: mix one cup of warm water with ¼ dishwashing soap in a mixing bowl.
 With an electric mixer, beat until liquid becomes a thick foam.

 - With a soft-bristled brush, rub foam cleaner onto fabric